AndreSlavescu/AndreSlavescu/README.md

 ## What I'm up to
 - writing code for the fastest autonomous racecar
 - Pretty much anything with LLMs :D
-- Building towards a Lisp-based autograd engine (have yet to do the autograd part, but soon to come!)

 ## What I work with
 - Many obscure languages and fast model serving platforms improving inference speeds!